10 Most Common Dental Problems Braces Can Correct

 3. Overbite

 One form of malocclusion with teeth is called an overbite.
-This refers to a situation when the upper jaw goes all the way or partially over the lower jaw when your mouth is in closed position.
+This refers to a situation when the upper jaw goes all the way or partially over the lower jaw when your mouth is in a closed position.

 Overbite makes one’s chin seem smaller than it really is and creates a sunk-in look of the lower jaw.
 It can also cause chewing problems.
 Quite often, braces can correct overbite, although some more severe cases may need another kind of treatment.